 - night sweats

 More research is needed to determine if this herb might help with ovarian cysts.

-In one study, a 31-year-old woman with PCOS supplemented her diet with 30 grams of flaxseeds each day.
-Over four months, her androgen levels decreased, as well as her testosterone levels.
+In one study, a 31-year-old woman with PCOS supplemented her diet with 30 grams of flaxseed each day.
+Over 4 months, her androgen levels decreased, as well as her testosterone levels.
 These findings suggest that the seeds may help to regulate hormone function.

 This study is quite limited, as it only examined one subject.
 More research is needed to determine if flaxseed may help with issues like ovarian cysts.
-At the same time, flaxseeds are rich in omega-3 fatty acids and can be part of a healthy diet.
-You may try sprinkling ground flaxseeds atop soup, incorporating them into smoothies, or even supplementing your diet with flaxseed oil.
+At the same time, flaxseed are rich in omega-3 fatty acids and can be part of a healthy diet.
+You may try sprinkling ground flaxseed atop soup, incorporating into smoothies, or even supplementing your diet with flaxseed oil.

 Flaxseed is generally safe to consume daily.
-Before adding any supplement to your diet, it’s best to talk to your doctor.
+Before adding any supplement to your diet, it’s best to talk with your doctor.